-Dinnertime in Mexico is similar what Americans are used to, Puerto Vallarta being no exception.
-Restaurants fill up starting around 6:00 PM and most do not stay open past 9:00 PM.
-If you tend to eat late like I do (or even later like Spaniards in Barcelona), don’t let yourself miss dinner!
+Dinnertime in Mexico is similar to what Americans are used to.
+Restaurants fill up starting around 6 PM and most do not stay open past 9 PM.
+If you tend to eat late, don’t let yourself miss dinner!

 Avoid Tourist Trap Restaurants

-Since Puerto Vallarta is such a popular tourist destination, you’ll naturally encounter restaurants and bars that charge an arm and a leg for low-quality food.
-As a general rule, you’re going to find the best, most authentic restaurants slightly inland.
+Since Puerto Vallarta is such a popular tourist spot, you’ll encounter tourist trap restaurants and bars that charge high prices for low-quality food.
+You will generally find better, more authentic restaurants away from the waterfront.

 Some of the restaurants with seating directly on the sand of Playa Los Muertos are an exception in my opinion.
 Sometimes nothing beats a stylish beachfront dinner.